sarvesh-kanna/Image-Classification-Using-CNN/README.md

 models for tasks like facial recognition, image classiϐication, object detection, and more.

 ● MatConvNet is a process of Convolutional Neural Networks (CNNs) execution for MATLAB.
 The toolbox is originated with an emphasis on simplicity and ϐlexibility.

+**Procedures**

+● Preparing the data is the First step of our approach.

+● Building and compiling the model is the second step.

+● The Third step is that, we can begin the training of CNN by supplying the training data.

+● Finally, by using the testing data, we can evaluate our model.